Opinions of Peter Belmont

 I present a “modest proposal” which aims to bring about a transition to peace in Western Asia and a return to lawful relations between Israel and its neighbors preferably without an all-out war.

-The proposal is for Iran to present a list of maximalist “demands” (return by USA-Israel to the requirements of international law) and “enforcement” by a gradually escalating series of small attacks (“boiling the frog”).
+The proposal is for Iran to present a list of maximalist “demands” (return by USA-Israel to the requirements of international law) and “enforcement” by a gradually escalating series of small attacks against USA-Israel by Iran (“boiling the frog”).

 The slow “boiling the frog” approach is intended to allow this transition to occur without requiring a war.